NearDeFi/verifiable-ai-dao/README.md

 - Change the `NEXT_PUBLIC_contractId` prefix to `ac-sandbox.` followed by your NEAR accountId.

-- Run the Shade Agent CLI with the wasm flag to deploy a custom contract and funding flag
+- Run the Shade Agent CLI with the wasm flag to deploy a custom contract and the funding flag

     ```bash
     shade-agent-cli --wasm contract/target/near/contract.wasm --funding 7